A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Problem Setting and Related Works

 \subsection{Upsampling Methods}

 The purpose of SISR is to enlarge a smaller size image into a larger one and to keep it as accurate as possible.
 Therefore, enlargement operation, also called upsampling, is an important step in SISR.
-The current upsampling mechanisms can be divided into four types: pre-upsampling SR, post-upsampling SR, progressive upsampling SR, and iterative up-and-down sampling SR. In this section, we will talk about several kinds of upsampling methods that support these upsampling mechanisms.
+The current upsampling mechanisms can be divided into four types: pre-upsampling SR, post-upsampling SR, progressive upsampling SR, and iterative up-and-down sampling SR. In this section, we introduce several upsampling methods that support these upsampling mechanisms.